Nolonar/VisualTimer/README.md

 Use a browser to navigate to your webserver, for instance: https://example.com/timer.html

 ## How to use
-When the page loads, you will be asked to enter a duration.
-A duration must have a value (number) followed by a unit.
-Valid units are:

-- `ms`: milliseconds
-- `s`: seconds
-- `m`: minutes
-- `h`: hours

-Example of valid durations:

-- `20m`: 20 minutes
-- `20000ms`: 20 000 milliseconds (20 seconds)
-- `100s`: 100 seconds (1 minute 40 seconds)
+### Set a duration
+Enter a duration and select a duration unit.
+To mix multiple units, use floating point values or the smallest unit.

+Example:
-- `1.5m`: 1.5 minutes (1 minute 30 seconds)
+- 1.5 Minutes -> 1 minute and 30 seconds.
-- `.1h`: 0.1 hours (6 minutes)

-There is no whitespace between the value and the unit.
+- 100 Seconds -> 1 minute and 40 seconds.

-### Restart timer
+### Start timer
-You can restart the timer at any time by clicking anywhere on the page.
-If you clicked by mistake, simply select "Cancel" to return to the timer.
+Simply click on "Start timer".
+You can start a new timer at any time by clicking on "Start timer".

+### Stop alarm
+You can stop the alarm by clicking on the timer.
+Starting a new timer will also stop the current alarm.

   [screen]: screenshot.png